Author

 Once your old finance is settled and any equity or negative equity has been factored in, your new car is financed as a fresh agreement.
 This is a good point to consider what type of finance suits you best for the new vehicle.
 Hire purchase means you pay off the full value of the car over the term and own it outright at the end, with no large final payment.
 For a comparison of HP against other options, see our guide: hire purchase vs personal loans.

 AutoMoney Trust offers hire purchase from £4,000 to £25,000 over 36 to 84 months with no deposit required.
-We consider applications from people with poor credit.
-Check your eligibility on our apply for car finance page with a soft search that will not affect your credit file.
+Having a poor credit history doesn't automatically mean you can't get car finance.
+Use our online eligibility checker to complete a soft search without affecting your credit score.

 FAQs